Akhathuto/Edgtec-Trends/README.md

 ## License and Intellectual Property

--   **Proprietary Property:** This software, including its source code, visual design, features, and the "utrend" name and logo, are the proprietary property and trademarks of EDGTEC.
+-   **Proprietary Property:** This software, including its source code, visual design, features, and the "EdgTec" name and logo, are the proprietary property and trademarks of EDGTEC.
 All rights are reserved.
--   **Limited License:** EDGTEC grants you a limited, non-exclusive, non-transferable, revocable license to use the `utrend` application for your personal or internal business purposes, strictly in accordance with these Terms of Use.
+-   **Limited License:** EDGTEC grants you a limited, non-exclusive, non-transferable, revocable license to use the `EdgTec` application for your personal or internal business purposes, strictly in accordance with these Terms of Use.
 -   **Restrictions:** Unauthorized copying, distribution, modification, or use of this software, or any portion of it, is strictly prohibited without the express written permission of EDGTEC.

 **Copyright (c) 2024 EDGTEC.
 All Rights Reserved.**